liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/gradle.md

     <li>Add the <code>dependencies</code> section to include files on which Liquibase will depend to run commands.
 The plugin needs to find Liquibase when it runs a task, and Liquibase needs to find database drivers, changelog parsers, and other files on the classpath.
 When adding <code>liquibaseRuntime</code> dependencies to the <code>dependencies</code> section in the <code>build.gradle</code> file, include the Liquibase value along with your database driver:
     </li><pre xml:space="preserve">
 <code class="language-text">dependencies {
-    liquibaseRuntime 'org.liquibase:liquibase-core:4.2.2'
+    liquibaseRuntime 'org.liquibase:liquibase-core:4.24.0'
     liquibaseRuntime 'org.liquibase:liquibase-groovy-dsl:2.1.1'
+    liquibaseRuntime 'info.picocli:picocli:4.7.5'
+    liquibaseRuntime 'org.yaml:snakeyaml:1.33'
     liquibaseRuntime 'mysql:mysql-connector-java:5.1.34'
 }
 apply plugin: "org.liquibase.gradle"</code></pre>
-    <p>Replace <code>org.liquibase:liquibase-core:4.2.2</code> and <code>mysql:mysql-connector-java:5.1.34</code> with your values.
+    <p>Replace <code>org.liquibase:liquibase-core:4.24.0</code> and <code>mysql:mysql-connector-java:5.1.34</code> with your values.
 If you use Groovy scripts for database changes, the example code includes the <a href="https://github.com/liquibase/liquibase-groovy-dsl">Liquibase Groovy DSL</a> dependency, which parses changelogs written in a Groovy DSL.
 You do not need to add <code>org.liquibase:liquibase-groovy-dsl:2.1.1</code> if you do not use the Groovy changelog format.
 For more information, see Step 4.</p>
     <li>Create a text file in your application directory and name it <code>changelog.sql</code>.
 Liquibase also supports the XML, YAML, and JSON changelog formats.
 Another way to use Liquibase and Gradle is with the <code>changelog.groovy</code> file.            </li>
     <li>Add changesets to your changelog file.
 Use the following examples depending on the format of the changelog you created:</li>